How memory can affect collective and cooperative behaviors in an LLM-Based Social Particle Swarm: Introduction

-This study examines whether and how model-specific characteristics of LLMs, including internal alignment, determine the effect of memory on cooperative dynamics, and demonstrates that the contradictions found in prior work on memory and cooperation can be explained by the agent's internal model rather than solely by game-theoretical parameters.
-To achieve this, we extend the SPS model by replacing its rule-based agents with LLM agents whose decision-making is driven by Big Five personality scores and interaction histories of varying length, and conduct comparative experiments using two LLMs with contrasting characteristics.
+This study examines how memory length affects the cooperative dynamics of LLM-based SPS agents, showing that the LLM's interpretation of accumulated memory shapes the resulting collective behavior.
+To achieve this, we extend the SPS model by replacing its rule-based agents with LLM agents whose decision-making is driven by Big Five personality scores and interaction histories of varying length.
 Specifically, this paper addresses the following research questions: (1)~How does memory length affect collective dynamics in Gemini-based SPS agents, and how do these dynamics correspond to the behavioral classes of the original model?
 (2)~How do Big Five personality traits correlate with individual behavioral tendencies, and to what extent do these correlations match findings from experiments with human participants?
-(3)~Does the choice of LLM alter the qualitative relationship between memory length and collective dynamics?
-(4)~Can the analysis of agents' natural language reasoning texts reveal the micro-level cognitive processes that account for the differences between LLMs?
+(3)~Does the assignment of personality traits itself, as opposed to leaving them unspecified, shape the collective dynamics?
+(4)~Can the analysis of agents' natural language reasoning texts reveal the micro-level cognitive processes underlying the observed effect of memory on cooperation?